theinternetcafe/syborg/README.md

 ## Syborg: Discord Bot

-Syborg is a pluggable discord bot with a Web UI for configuration and support for persistenting state with a built-in database.
+Syborg is a discord bot based on GoMusicBot, containerized, k8s-ready and lightweight

 # Usage